-Text messages, emails, and any other messaging platform are not an appropriate means you set about the unpleasant chore of letting go of someone.
+Text messages, emails, and any other messaging platforms are not an appropriate means to go about the unpleasant chore of letting go of someone.

 As uncomfortable as you may be about it, remember that the person on the receiving end deserves your best effort, even when it comes to ending things.